 As a buyer, you can make an offer on any available property.
 If you see that a property is “sale pending” that means another buyer and seller have come to an agreement.
-You can be a back up on any property that is “sale pending” and we would let you know if it comes back on the market.
+You can be a backup on any property that is “sale pending” and we would let you know if it comes back on the market.

-Once you find a property that is “Available” that you want to make an offer on you have two options on making the offer.
+Once you find a property that is “Available” that you want to make an offer on you have two options for making the offer.
 You can click on the listing ID and then fill out the information to make an offer.
 Once you fill out all the information your email will be received by one of our associates.
 The associate will then send you a confirmation email asking you to confirm everything before presenting the offer.
 Once you respond the associate contacts the seller to present the offer.

 You can call 407-906-3789 and speak to one of our associates to make the offer.
 The associate will walk you through all the details on the listing, go over your offer and gather all the information needed so if the seller accepts the offer the agreement can be put together.

-What are the costs involved with the offer
+What are the costs involved with the offer?

 What is a fair offer?

 The not-so-simple answer: It depends on the market you’re in, the list price, and the status of the points.
 Of course, every buyer wants to get what they feel is the best price.
 It can feel good to negotiate a seller’s price down, and even a small price cut can make a buyer feel good as buying directly from Disney allows no negotiation.
-But, if you go with a lowball offer, you could risk offending the seller-and having them not even come back with a counteroffer.
+But, if you go with a lowball offer, you could risk offending the seller and having them not even come back with a counteroffer.
 Here are some questions to ask yourself to help you figure out that happy medium, and to help you land on the perfect offer price.